-There is a custom in India of honorning the lineage of Gurus.
-This custom is prevalent in all different traditions.
-They all make a special mention of a triad of Gurus which consists of the presenty embodied Guru, and the immediate two preceptors.
-A similar triad is mentioned in the middle of the lineage and another triad at the hoary beginnings of the lineage.
-For example, Shankaracharya, his Guru Govindapada and his Guru Gowdapada form the mid point triad in some lineages.
-Narayana, Brahma and Vasishta form the trite triad in these same lineages.
+There is a custom in India of honoring the lineage of Gurus.
+Besides, this custom is prevalent in all traditions.
+However, every one of them make a special mention of a triad of Gurus.
+This triad consists of the presently embodied Guru, and two immediate preceptors.
+Similarly, a second triad is from the middle of the lineage.
+Normally, a third triad refers to the hoary beginnings of the lineage.
+For example, Shankaracharya, his Guru Govindapada and his Guru Gowdapada form the mid point triad in many lineages.
+Narayana, Brahma and Vasishta are the trite triad in these lineages.

-A few thousand people attended the Gurupurnima celebrations with Sri Sri Ravishankar in San Mateo last week.
+Five thousand people attended the Guru Purnima celebrations with Sri Sri Ravishankar in San Mateo, in 2018.
 The hall was filled with music and silence.
-The space in the hall became the subtle body of the Guru.
+The space in the hall served as the subtle body of the Guru.
 Because of this, everyone in the audience left that place with more enthusiasm, determination and joy.
 The three bodies of a Guru indeed represent the entire Guru lineage.